-As mentioned elsewhere in this document, the preferred method for raising a concern, making a complaint or reporting a violation is to use your supervisory chain of command.
+As mentioned elsewhere in this document, the preferred method for raising a concern, making a complaint, or reporting a violation is to use your supervisory chain of command.
 There are situations, however, when this would not be practical or advised - as in a situation in which the complaint is against one of your supervisors.

 All employees may contact their Human Resources leads to seek advice or raise matters of concern.
-You may also address issues of concern to the Company Ethics Officer, the Company Compliance Officer, Company Legal Counsel, or other Company Supervisors.
+You may also address issues of concern to company supervisors or the Legal department.